LoxXo/upcmonitor/README.md

 [Install]
 WantedBy=timers.target
 ```
-In example `OnCalendar=` is set to every hour plus multiples of 15 minutes.
+In the example `OnCalendar=` is set to every hour plus multiples of 15 minutes.
 Setting it to, e.g. `*0:0/1:00` would make it run every hour.

 More on [systemd timers](https://wiki.archlinux.org/title/systemd/Timers).